 The third area of proposition regards funding.
-In the Strategy, it is stated that “access to funding is a challenge for social enterprises” and therefore the aim is to “increase the knowledge about, and the ability of the private and public sector to invest in, social enterprises” (Regeringen, 2018, p.8).
+In the Strategy, it is stated that ‘access to funding is a challenge for social enterprises’ and therefore the aim is to ‘increase the knowledge about, and the ability of the private and public sector to invest in, social enterprises’ (Regeringen, 2018, p.8).
 This articulation reveals two things about what the problem is represented to be.
 First, the problem is represented to be that social enterprises cannot survive on their own within a free market, they need external funding.
-And secondly, the problem is represented as neither the private nor the public sector is investing enough in social innovations and that they need schooling in these areas, which in itself reveals the underlying assumption that suggests a desire for more (social) business in the public sector.
+And secondly, the problem is represented as that neither the private nor the public sector is investing enough in social innovations and that they need schooling in these areas, which in itself reveals the underlying assumption that suggests a desire for more (social) business in the public sector.
 This assumption is further strengthened when read in the light of Scott-Smith’s (2016) exposition of how the innovation discourse undermines the role and agency of the state.

 The fourth area of proposition concerns the clarification and measurement of effects.
-As stated in the Strategy, “efficiency measurement is a precondition to create long-term and sustainable business models and to attract capital and new business” (Regeringen, 2018, p.6).
+As stated in the Strategy, ‘efficiency measurement is a precondition to create long-term and sustainable business models and to attract capital and new business’ (Regeringen, 2018, p.6).
 Being able to put numbers on ‘efficiency’ and ‘results’ is stated as a necessary precondition in order to create sustainable business models and to attract capital and new business.
 Sustainability is thus connected to business models, which indicates that here it has something do with business survival, or that a sustainable business is a business that can generate capital or new business on its own.

 A condition for a client or financier to invest in a social enterprise is that it is able to demonstrate/show results. … Results in traditional business are measured by economic outcome, but in social enterprises by societal outcome.
 (Regeringen, 2018, p.10, author’s translation)

-The problem is here represented to be that not being able to demonstrate results is a problem, and that showing results by societal outcome is not an easy task.
-Strengthening knowledge about the effect measurement of social enterprises and stimulating the rise of a new market of actors who can provide effect and results measuring is proposed as the solution.
+The problem is here represented to be that of not being able to demonstrate results, and that showing results by societal outcome is not an easy task.
+Strengthening knowledge about effect measurement of social enterprises and stimulating the rise of a new market of actors who can provide effect and results measuring is proposed as the solution.
 Once more, it is indicated that social innovations and social enterprises need help to thrive in the free market.
 This builds on the underlying assumption that ‘the social’ can be intelligible only within an economic discourse of measurement, and that such a discourse needs to be actively produced.
 Since social innovations do not produce results merely in a traditional business-like manner (by making a profit), this kind of business is not intelligible within a capitalist system and therefore there is a need to invent a new ‘currency’ in line with established capitalist knowledge.
 Inventing new systems of value measurement can arguably be read as a way to incorporate social enterprises and social innovation into a calculus rationality.
 This is not seen as a problem.